-Thousands of students throughout California walked out of school Friday, joining the third in a trilogy of national protests over the past month to demand stricter gun control laws in the wake of February’s massacre at Margory Stoneman Douglas High School in Parkland, Fla.
+Thousands of students throughout California walked out of school Friday, joining the third in a trilogy of national protests over the past month to demand stricter gun control laws in the wake of February’s massacre at Marjory Stoneman Douglas High School in Parkland, Fla.

 Friday’s walkouts marked the 19th anniversary of the 1999 mass shooting that killed 13 people at Columbine High School in Littleton, Colo., which at the time was the deadliest school shooting in history.